moeyensj/difi/README.md

 ## Example

-The example below can be found in great detail in this [Jupyter Notebook](https://github.com/moeyensj/difi/tree/master/examples/example_thor.ipynb).
+The example below can be found in greater detail in this [Jupyter Notebook](https://github.com/moeyensj/difi/tree/master/examples/example_thor.ipynb).

 ### Assumed Inputs
 `difi` is designed to analyze a set of linkages made by external software where some of the underlying true linkages are known.
 It needs just two DataFrames of data: